Do I need a lawyer? in Bronx County, New York

 In Bronx County, New York, this process must be handled through the Bronx County Supreme Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows N.Y.
 Gen. Oblig.
 Law §§ 5-1701 to 5-1709 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Next, the answer to "Do I need a lawyer? " in Bronx County is influenced by both the state's legal framework under N.
+Next, "Do I need a lawyer? " in Bronx County follows N.

 Y. Gen.